 I look forward to seeing your contributions to #thepowerisnow.
 Each weekend I’ll post on Facebook the most popular ‘now moment’ from my week and there’ll be other fun things to share from the project too!

-I’d love to hear how you go with The Mindfulness Project and what benefits you gain from it, email firstname.lastname@example.org or leave a comment below.
-Also, share this post with a friend and you can have fun doing the project together – or with a group of friends!
+I’d love to hear how you go with The Mindfulness Project and what benefits you gain from it, email email@example.com or leave a comment below.
+Share this post with friends and you can have fun doing the project together!